Welbog/KevBot/README.md

 * An actual logger instead of stdout.
 * Move Discord adapter to Java with something like https://github.com/Discord4J/Discord4J or https://github.com/DV8FromTheWorld/JDA
 * Make MySQL optional somehow - such as Setup does nothing if the plugins that use it are not present.
 Maybe add a PluginSetup abstraction, not dissimilar to Documentation, that is used by the Setup system?
+* Remove the "1" part from the punctuation-removal functionality, as it no longer applies to today's meme ecosystem.
 * Lots of other stuff

 ## Code structure